 This study advances our understanding of the intricate interactions between plants and their FEF communities, particularly in the context of plant defense mechanisms against herbivores and pathogens.
+Previous studies focused on single host species or limited number of endophytes;our study uses multiple host species and associated FEF community to have a better picture of community level dynamics.
 Our findings highlight the complex dynamics of plant-herbivore-pathogen relationships and underscore the importance of FEF communities as a potentially low-cost, preemptive defense strategy for plants, especially during early growth stages.
 These insights not only shed light on the nuanced role of endophytes in plant ecology but also open avenues for future research, particularly in exploring the strategic resource allocation in plants and the specific contributions of FEF to plant resilience.
 As we continue to unravel these complex biological interactions, the knowledge gained holds promise not only for ecological theory but also for practical applications in agriculture, forestry, and conservation of the tropics.

 8. Author Contributions

 A.E.A., S.A.V. designed research study.
 M.S.J. and B.A.R. performed experiments and collected data.
 B.A.R. and M.S.J. analyzed data.
 B.A.R. wrote the manuscript with input from all authors.
 All authors gave final approval for publication.
 Our study included technicians based in the country where the study was carried out throughout the preparation phase of the project (seed collection and preparation).
 We recognize that more could have been done to engage local residents, students and scientists with our research as our project developed.
-We plan to address these caveats in future research
+We plan to address these caveats in future research.

 9. Acknowledgements

 This research was funded by NSF DEB-1556583 to S.A.V. and NSF DEB-1556287 to A.E.A., and by the School of Plant Sciences and the College of Agriculture, Life and Environmental Sciences at The University of Arizona (AEA).
+Data collection and analyses performed by the IIDS Genomics and Bioinformatics Resources Core at the University of Idaho were supported in part by NIH COBRE grant P30GM103324.
 We thank Ming-Min Lee and Nicole Colón-Carrion for laboratory support.
 We thank the Republic of Panama for the opportunity to conduct research there, and the Smithsonian Tropical Research Institute for logistics support.

 10. Conflict of Interest Statement